Mugunth29/Exploratory-Data-Analysis-with-Python/README.md

 2. [IMDB Movie](https://github.com/Mugunth29/Exploratory-Data-Analysis-with-Python/tree/main/IMDB%20(EDA))

          This data analysis process of a movie dataset obtained from the IMDb database.
-The aim of this analysis is to visualize the various features and answer the following questions:
+The aim of this analysis is to visualize the various features and answer the following questions